hellokathy/6300Spring15Team10Mirror/Project1/ProjectPlan.md

 --------------

 Our project is to develop software that computes the average number of words in a sentence for any given file.
-This software will be used in a classroom setting by students who have varying levels of computer knowledge.
+This software will be used in a classroom setting by students who have widely varying levels of computer knowledge.

 2-Process Description
 ---------------------